eu-cpsc211/cpsc211/notes/8-trees/8a-bst.md

   - Visit right subtree
   - Visit root node

-Example: for the following BST, write out each node in order using each of the three traversal methods listed above.
+For the following BST, write out each node in order using each of the three traversal methods listed above.

 ![](./assets/traversal-example1.svg)